 Top 10 Best Jobs for Introverts

 There are a couple of things introverted job seekers should look for in a job.
 First, look for jobs that require interaction with a limited number of people.
-Find jobs where most of the tasks involve independent work, or small group work.
+Find jobs where most of the tasks involve independent work or small group work.

 4. Court Reporter

-They also sometimes play back or read back a portion of the proceedings if a judge requests it.
-While this job requires being surrounded by people in the courtroom, the court reporter rarely has to interact with those people – he or she just needs to be a good listener.
+Court reporters create word-for-word transcriptions of legal proceedings.
+They also sometimes playback or read back a portion of the proceedings if a judge requests it.
+While this job requires being surrounded by people in the courtroom, the court reporter rarely has to interact with those people – they just need to be a good listener.
 Many court reporters have a certificate in court reporting from a community or technical college, and they receive on-the-job training.